EthanSK/onobjectfinalize-indirect/README.md

    ./test-race-conditions.sh
    ```

+   This runs 100 iterations to trigger the race condition (much higher success rate with axiosist pattern).

 3. **Watch for the bug**: Check Terminal 1 logs for:
    - Storage events appearing in `createBeforeSnapshot` logs
    - Events with `type: 'google.cloud.storage.object.v1.finalized'` in Firestore handler